utsecnet/PAW/03 - Logon Restrictions/README.md

 ## What is this?
 Here, we will be enforcing logon restrictions to all the domain joined devices.
-This will involve several GPOs
+This will involve several GPOs.

 ## Prerequisites
 * Ensure you have a functioning Shadow Group script